Ends of the Earth (Marvel Comics): Main plot

 Although the Octobot-controlled Iron Man knocks out Hawkeye and Black Widow, Spider-Man's new kung-fu training allows him to defeat Spider-Woman while Silver Sable knocks out Captain America, who was holding back to give her a chance.
 Spider-Man immobilizes Thor by tricking Octavius into taking full control (making Thor unworthy to wield his hammer), and Mysterio frees Iron Man and Red Hulk by using an EMP to disable the Octobots.
 While Thor, Hulk and Iron Man fly up to destroy Octavius's missiles, Mysterio gives Spider-Man and Silver Sable a ship that can take them to Doctor Octopus's sea fortress, then escapes.
-Upon arriving, they are confronted by the Rhino (who welcomes Octavius's plan to destroy the world), who pins Sable to the floor as water begins to flood the corridor.
+Upon arriving, they are confronted by the Rhino, still Octopus's ally, who pins Sable to the floor as water begins to flood the corridor.
 Silver Sable orders Spider-Man to leave her.
 Spider-Man finds Doctor Octopus who traps him with all eight arms.
 Doctor Octopus reveals he has calculated that 0.08% of Earth's population will survive, with those fifty thousand remembering him as the greatest mass murderer of all time.
 Unable to convince Doctor Octopus that the heat he is generating will fry the brains of the survivors, Spider-Man breaks free and destroys his enemy's equipment.
 Spider-Man is left to mourn the death of Silver Sable as he is rescued by the Horizon Labs staff on their boat.
 Spider-Man asks the Horizon Labs staff to build a life support unit for Doctor Octopus.